MSPCA-Angell Headquarters

 Status: Reported favorably by the Joint Committee on Environment and Natural Resources on Feb.
 7, 2024.
 Hearing held November 8, 2023.
 Reported favorably to the Senate Committee on Ways and Means.

-This legislation restricts the trade of ivory and rhino horn within Massachusetts, ensuring that the Commonwealth does not contribute to the global poaching crisis.
-This legislation largely mirrors 2016 federal ivory trade regulations, which were adopted for the express purpose of addressing the “unparalleled and escalating threats to African elephants.”
-However, federal law does not regulate intrastate trade in ivory and rhino horn, creating gaping enforcement loopholes, and making state action critical.
-Vermont, Washington D.C., New Mexico, New Hampshire, New Jersey, New York, California, Hawaii, Illinois, Minnesota, Nevada, Oregon, and Washington state have already implemented similar laws.
-China instituted a nationwide ban in 2018 and the U.K., the largest exporter of legal ivory, enacted a strict ivory ban in late 2019.
-The Massachusetts bills do not affect trade in whale or other marine mammal parts, and include common-sense exemptions, such as for musical instruments and museums.
-It is time that the Commonwealth joins the global effort to stamp out the ivory and rhino horn trade.
+This legislation restricts the trade of ivory and rhino horn within Massachusetts, ensuring that the Commonwealth is not contributing to the global poaching crisis.
+The bill largely mirrors 2016 federal ivory trade regulations, which were adopted for the express purpose of addressing the “unparalleled and escalating threats to African elephants.”
+However, federal law does not regulate intrastate trade in ivory and rhino horn, creating enforcement loopholes and making state action critical.
+Legislation to prohibit the trade of parts and products sourced from imperiled species, including elephant ivory, has been passed in California, Hawaii, Illinois, Maryland, Minnesota, Nevada, New Hampshire, New Mexico, New Jersey, New York, Oregon, Vermont, Washington, and Washington, D.C. .
+Additionally, China instituted a nationwide ban in 2018 and the U.K., the largest exporter of legal ivory, enacted an ivory ban in late 2019.
+The Massachusetts bill does not affect trade in whale or other marine mammal parts and includes common-sense exemptions, such as for musical instruments and museums.

 Why is this legislation needed?